Myofascial trigger points are widely used as treatment to get immediate pain relief from tension headaches that can also lead to migraines.

 how many of my migraines were from skeletal problems and strained back muscles so I have experimented with this treatment on a number of occasions.
 I did find great relief from muscle pain, but sadly no reduction of severity or occurrence in my migraine pattern.

 You might feel alone sometimes in your recurrent suffering cycle of pain and lifestyle alterations migraines bring, but please know that you are not alone.
-There is help for migraines, you just have to find what works for you.
+There is a lot of help for migraines available, you just have to weed through some of your options and find what works for you.

 It might just be that myofascial trigger points hold the solution for reducing your pain.
 It is well worth experimenting with.
 Don't you think?